latest nhpb_banner 1__compressed2

 Financial assistance paying bills, free food and basic needs

-There are several ways to receive housing support in Fairfield County Connecticut.
 NEON Inc. provides assistance with numerous housing-related issues, such as rent, mortgage, and foreclosure prevention.
-A combineation of financial help and counseling/referrals are used.
+A combination of financial help and counseling/referrals are used.

-But that is not all.
-The funds can also be used to pay for outreach programs, legal services, housing search, debt counseling, and credit repair assistance are among critical support services also offered.
-Call CAWWC community action in Stamford CT at 203-602-8833 or (203) 327-3260
+The funds from CAWWC can also be used to pay for outreach programs.
+This includes free legal services, housing search, debt counseling, and credit repair assistance are among critical support services also offered.
+Call CAWWC community action in Stamford CT at 203-602-8833 or (203) 327-3260.
+Or read more on The Community Action Agency of Western Connecticut.

-The homeless can explore Rental Deposit Assistance and well as moving assistance.
+The homeless can explore Security Deposit Assistance and well as get help moving or paying a lease application fee.
 Another major focus is on stability, so resources like Skills Certification, ESL classes, and job placement is available.
 The Bridgeport agency also has home delivered meals for seniors, information on grants for housing needs, foreclosure counseling, and more.
+The address is 475 Clinton Ave, Bridgeport, CT 06605.
 Dial (203) 368-4291, or click LifeBridge Community Services financial assistance programs.

 Additional funds for paying a portion of rental expense, or willbe a part of a security deposit for a new home, is available.
 A number of other Bridgeport, Norwalk and other towns have churches, non-profits, and other organizations that focus on offering rent help.
 Get more information on Fairfield County CT rent assistance.

-• Family services - This program provides rental assistance, food pantry voucher, as well las free clothing or furniture referrals.
+• Family services - This program provides rental assistance and programs to help low-income families with housing.
+There is also a free food pantry voucher, as well as free clothing or furniture referrals.
 There is also help with translation / interpretation services, or access to a free notary public.
 Learn about state and other social service agency referrals, job training, employment career, and immigration counseling.

-• CEAP Furnace Repair/Replacement Program - Repair or replacement of your furnace is available for CEAP eligible single family homeowner when a heating system is unsafe or inoperable.
+• CEAP Furnace Repair/Replacement Program - Repair or replacement of a furnace is available for CEAP eligible single family homeowner when a heating system is unsafe or inoperable.
+As another option, find free repairs to heating systems.

-• Weatherization Program - Both homeowners and renters who are eligible for CEAP can receive help with free comprehensive energy conservation measures, and they can save hundreds of dollars per year.
+• Weatherization Program - Both homeowners and renters who are eligible for CEAP can receive help with free comprehensive energy conservation measures.
+New windows, home repairs, a furnace or HVAC system repair and other updates are offered.

 • Help with heating bills from LIHEAP - Struggling and moderate income people receive the federal government aid from this program by applying for it.
-Aid will be granted based on the household's income as well as the number of people who are in the family.
-The exact program guidelines and amount of assistance that people receive change each year based on the cost of oil, and the amount of the federal government grant.
+Grant money will be granted based on the household's income as well as the number of people who are in the family.
 Learn about free heating oil as well.

 • Food distribution - The community action agency both has information on, and partners with various churches, food banks, and pantries.
 The main goal is to ensure people have food on their table every day.